whitestryder-labs/simple-inventory-app/README.md

      - API operations are tested using RestTemplate
      - Surge Pricing Model
      - the Spring Data JPA queries and repositories
-   - Test technologies used: JUnit, Spring Test, Spring Dev Tools, and RestTemplate
+   - Automatable Test technologies used: JUnit, Spring Test, Spring Dev Tools, and RestTemplate
+   - Other test technologies used:
+     - PostMan REST Client Chrome extension (could also use 'curl')

 #### 4. *Explanations*: